KellerJordan/Learning-Tensorflow/README.md

-# ML
+# Learning-Tensorflow

-Repository for assorted machine learning experiments
+Repo for tutorials and experiments in tensorflow.
+Also contains work for NeuralNetworksandDeepLearning.com ebook.